Originally published in 2025; updated for 2026 to reflect how labs integrate software, systems, tools, and procurement at scale.

 - Procurement platforms for supplier management, ordering, and spend visibility

-Talking with ZAGENO can help labs understand how these systems work together, so teams can scale efficiently while keeping scientists focused on research rather than paperwork
+Talking with ZAGENO can help labs understand how these systems work together, so teams can scale efficiently while keeping scientists focused on research rather than paperwork.

 Frequently asked questions (FAQ)

-- What is lab management software used for?
+- What is a lab management system?

-It depends on your lab type.
-Benchling is best for biotech R&D, STARLIMS for compliance-heavy labs, and Labguru for smaller research teams. - What’s the difference between LIMS and ELN?
+The best lab management software depends on your lab’s size and requirements.
+Benchling is widely used in biotech R&D, STARLIMS supports compliance-heavy environments, and Labguru is popular among smaller research teams. - What’s the difference between LIMS and ELN?